cloud-platforms-streaming/streaming-docs/streamers-guide.md

 Computer B will be the machine that runs [OBS](https://obsproject.com/) to broadcast the Zoom call to the streaming platform(s).
 This computer should be able to handle the demand of encoding video feeds and streaming them.
 For example, an 8th generation Intel i3 is the minimum platform being recommended.

-The good news is there are other people capable of doing the streaming on your behalf, so do not feel like you have to do it all yourself.
+The good news is there are other people that have figured this out, so do not feel like you have to do it all yourself.
+If you have questions, ask away in an Issue or PR (or DM is fine too).

-These streamers include:

-* @chris-short
-* @thoraxe
-* TODO: Add more streamers

 ### Equipment suggestions